xiaolingzhou98/Interpretable-weighting-framework/README.md

 # Explainable weighting framework

-This is the code for the paper: Investigating Weighting Mechanism through an Explainable Weighting Framework<br>
+This is the code for the paper: Investigating the Weighting Mechanism Using an Explainable Weighting Framework<br>

 Setups
 -------